shigeooooooooooo/fabric-docs/docs/real-time-analytics/event-streams/process-events-using-event-processor-editor.md

 ## Transformation operators

-The event processor provides six operators, which you can use to transform your event data according to your business needs.
+The event processing editor provides six operators, which you can use to transform your event data according to your business needs.

 :::image type="content" source="./media/event-processor-editor/event-processor-editor-operators.png" alt-text="Screenshot showing the operators available to in the Operations menu.":::